- Oops!Something went wrong.Please try again later.

-For comparison, other companies in the same industry with market capitalizations ranging between US$4.0b and US$12b had a median total CEO compensation of US$6.6m.
-Accordingly, our analysis reveals that Euronet Worldwide, Inc. pays Mike Brown north of the industry median.
-What's more, Mike Brown holds US$258m worth of shares in the company in their own name, indicating that they have a lot of skin in the game.
+On examining similar-sized companies in the industry with market capitalizations between US$4.0b and US$12b, we discovered that the median CEO total compensation of that group was US$8.6m.
+This suggests that Jonas Prising is paid more than the median for the industry.
+What's more, Jonas Prising holds US$32m worth of shares in the company in their own name, indicating that they have a lot of skin in the game.

-Over the last three years, Euronet Worldwide, Inc. has shrunk its earnings per share by 29% per year.
-Its revenue is down 7.4% over the previous year.
+Over the last three years, ManpowerGroup Inc. has shrunk its earnings per share by 44% per year.
+Its revenue is down 10% over the previous year.

 Few shareholders would be pleased to read that EPS have declined.
-And the fact that revenue is down year on year arguably paints an ugly picture.
-These factors suggest that the business performance wouldn't really justify a high pay packet for the CEO.
+This is compounded by the fact revenue is actually down on last year.
+It's hard to argue the company is firing on all cylinders, so shareholders might be averse to high CEO remuneration.
 Moving away from current form for a second, it could be important to check this free visual depiction of what analysts expect for the future.

-Most shareholders would probably be pleased with Euronet Worldwide, Inc. for providing a total return of 71% over three years.
-This strong performance might mean some shareholders don't mind if the CEO were to be paid more than is normal for a company of its size.
+Most shareholders would probably be pleased with ManpowerGroup Inc. for providing a total return of 35% over three years.
+So they may not be at all concerned if the CEO were to be paid more than is normal for companies around the same size.

-While the return to shareholders does look promising, it's hard to ignore the lack of earnings growth and this makes us question whether these strong returns will continue.
+Despite the strong returns on shareholders' investments, the fact that earnings have failed to grow makes us skeptical about the stock keeping up its current momentum.
 Shareholders should make the most of the coming opportunity to question the board on key concerns they may have and revisit their investment thesis with regards to the company.

 CEO compensation can have a massive impact on performance, but it's just one element.
-We've identified 1 warning sign for Euronet Worldwide that investors should be aware of in a dynamic business environment.
+We did our research and spotted 6 warning signs for ManpowerGroup that investors should look into moving forward.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.